ShyAssassin/RhythmPy/README.md

 4. Open the executable found in `dist/RhythmPy` to run the program

-**After pyinstaller is done there should be two folders `build` and `dist` if they do not appear or if the generated executable does not work please install <a href="https://support.microsoft.com/en-ca/help/2977003/the-latest-supported-visual-c-downloads">Visual C++ Redistributable</a>
+**After building is done there should be two folders `build` and `dist` if they do not appear or if the generated executable does not work please install <a href="https://support.microsoft.com/en-ca/help/2977003/the-latest-supported-visual-c-downloads">Visual C++ Redistributable</a>
 if that does not work recompile with `--debug=all` as an option and then check the logs in `build/Main`**
 **if you want to create a installer use nsis, i am not going to cover how to do it here due to it being rather simple**